 Consider setting up your own framework for self-evaluation—one that takes into account your proudest achievements thus far, whether you consider them “big” achievements or “small.”
 Try to identify common threads among these achievements.
 Perhaps they all required creativity, caring, or persistence.
 Any themes you can identify give you a solid basis for how to define your long-term vision of success.

 While “climbing the career ladder” still has some weighty historical precedence, this approach to plotting one’s career trajectory is less and less relevant.
 Rather than slogging your way to the “top of the ladder” in one company or industry (without any real protection should an economic downturn hit), consider climbing trees instead!
 The Tree Approach supports sustainability for the long haul by prioritizing professional development, exploration, agility, and a willingness to change—or evolve.
 The many branches and leaves on a tree are the perfect visual metaphor for exploring myriad directions, possibilities, and revenue streams throughout our lifetimes.

-We can help you build your job search strategy, from identifying opportunities to CV and interview prep, to keeping you motivated and focused on your search.
+We can help build on your resilience with your job search strategy, identifying opportunities to CV, and interview prep.
+By keeping you motivated and focused on your search,you maintain your resilience in a tough job market.
 Click here to get started!

 You can also check out our Job Board!
 Click here to find open positions in Quebec as soon as they become available and apply directly.